 Ms. Jantaraweragul also worked at the Office of the Staff Judge Advocate at the Fort Benning US Army Base in Georgia where she was responsible for drafting opinions based on her research and review of current and pending Federal and State court cases.
 Ms. Jantaraweragul developed an extensive knowledge of the Uniform Code of Military Justice (i.e., “military law”) while with the Staff Judge Advocate, and was regularly called upon to draft briefs for presentment to Judge Advocate Generals of the Legal Assistance Division.

 Ms. Jantaraweragul is a Member of the Georgia Bar and specializes in Tax and Estate Planning.

 Ms. Zhu earned her Bachelor’s Degree of Law from Tongji University in Shanghai in 2014.
-After working with the British Council Ms. Zhu attended Emory University School of Law, where she received her J.D and LLM with honors.
-While attending Emory Ms. Zhu interned with the Emory Volunteer Clinic for Veterans and an externship with Georgia Lawyers for the Arts.
-Ms. Zhu received the Emory Transactional Law and Skills Certificate and awarded the Burt & Betty Schear Book Award upon graduation.
-Ms. Zhu clerked with Shanghai Intermediate Court Civil Division which specializes in commercial contracts litigation.
+After working with the British Council, Ms. Zhu attended Emory University School of Law, where she received her JD and LLM with honors.
+While attending Emory Ms. Zhu interned with the Emory Volunteer Clinic for Veterans and externed with Georgia Lawyers for the Arts.
+Ms. Zhu received the Emory Transactional Law and Skills Certificate and was awarded the Burt & Betty Schear Book Award upon graduation.
+Ms. Zhu also clerked with Shanghai Intermediate Court Civil Division which specializes in commercial contracts litigation.